 Only active duty military and voters residing overseas may apply by fax or e-mail.
 All other voters must apply in writing, with original signature.

 If it is within seven days before the election, and I am not able to apply in person to the County Clerk, can someone else get my ballot?

 Yes, you would need to complete the application, including the Authorized Messenger section.
 Your messenger would then apply to the County Clerk, obtain your ballot, and deliver it to you.
-Your messenger must be a family member or a registered voter in this county and can not be a candidate on the ballot.
+Your messenger must be a family member or a registered voter in this county and be a candidate on the ballot.

 If I apply and receive a Vote by Mail ballot, can I vote at the polls instead?

 If you did not receive or return your ballot, you may vote by provisional ballot at the polls.

 If I Vote by Mail, will my vote be counted?

 Yes, all votes are counted and included in the final official results.